Kwasi Anin-Yeboah: Legal career in Ghana

-After graduating from law school he served as an Assistant state Attorney at the Attorney General Office Koforidua.
-He proceeded to work as a partner at Afisem chambers at its koforidua Branch.
+After graduating from law school he served as an assistant state attorney at the Attorney General's Office in Koforidua.
+He proceeded to work as a partner at the Koforidua branch of Afisem Chambers.
 He was later elected as the Eastern Regional Bar President.

-He served as a Justice of the Court of Appeal (2003-2008) and the High Court (2002-2003) in Ghana.
-Justice Anin Yeboah has also provided his legal experience to football in his country, serving as Chairman of the Appeal Committee at the Ghana Football Association from 2004 to 2008.
-He is currently the chairman of the Legal Aid Board and Chairman of the Disciplinary Committee of The General Legal Council of Ghana.
+He served as a Justice of the High Court from 2002 to 2003 and the Court of Appeal from 2003 to 2008 in Ghana.
+Anin-Yeboah has also provided his legal experience to football in his country, serving as chairman both locally and nationally, as the Disciplinary Committee for the Eastern Region Football Association (FA) and Appeal Committee at the Ghana Football Association from 2004 to 2008.
+He is currently the chairman of the Legal Aid Board and Chairman of the Disciplinary Committee of the General Legal Council of Ghana.
 Anin-Yeboah was appointed to the Supreme Court of Ghana by President John Kufuor in June 2008.
-Justice Anin Yeboah is currently the fourth longest-serving Justice of the Supreme Court.
+As of December 2019, Justice Anin-Yeboah was the fourth longest-serving Justice of the Supreme Court.